 - Electric scooter

-Can I use a blindness cane with a broken wrist?
+Can I use a blindness cane with an injured wrist?

-When I broke my wrist, I wondered if I was going to be able to use my blindness cane with a broken wrist.
+When I injured my wrist, I wondered if I was going to be able to use my blindness cane during the recovery process.
 The doctor who treated me recommended a slim-fitting wrist brace/cast that I wore for several weeks that gave me the movement of my fingers, so I was able to continue to use my blindness cane with a broken wrist.
 If I had been unable to use my blindness cane with my dominant hand, I would have used it with my non-dominant hand or travel with a human guide or visual interpreting service to help me get information.